 Today is Thursday.
 I wish I were at La Tavola Marche, a wonderful agriturismo and cooking school in Le Marche, one of Italy’s least known regions – and, as it happens, a wonderful place to have pizza in Italy.
 You see, every Thursday, Ashley and Jason Bartner organizes pizza night at their agriturismo.
 And it […]

 In Barri Vell, the old town, narrow alleys and medieval stairs appear around every corner.
 Suddenly I stumble upon this wonderful, dusty antiquarian bookshop.

 For a secular country, Norway observes many religious holidays (and by “observe”, I mean get days off work).
 Spring is full of holidays – religious and otherwise, including 1 May (international labour day), Ascension Day and Whit Monday.
 But the most important of all is 17 May.
-Bigger than Christmas, New Year and your […]
+Nebbdyret Bigger than Christmas, New Year and your […]

-For more than 75 years, this charming restaurant on 26 Rue de Mont-Blanc, a 45-second-walk from Cornavin, the central railway station, has been a Geneva institution.
+For more than 75 years, the charming Cafe de Paris in Geneva on 26 Rue de Mont-Blanc, a 45-second-walk from Cornavin, the central railway station, has been a local institution.
 And it’s still going strong, despite – or perhaps because – it only has one item on the menu: Entrecote Café de Paris avec les […]